The impact of our work, the impact of your giving

 A growing child nutrition program

-We expect that a minimum of 100 malnourished children will complete the child nutrition program this year.
-We added a dedicated nurse to supervise and expand this important, life-saving pediatric therapeutic food program in 2017.
+We have a dedicated nurse to supervise and expand this important, life-saving pediatric program.
+We expect a minimum of 100 malnourished children will complete the child nutrition program this year.
 This program eliminates the many threats to a child’s development that are caused by malnutrition, and gives the child the strength to resist other health threats.

-In 2017, 25 children received educational sponsorships through Lamp supporters; children who would not have been able to attend otherwise.
-For the coming school year, this has already expanded to 35+ children.
+40 children will receive educational sponsorships through Lamp supporters for the 2018-2019 school year.
+These are children who would not have been able to attend otherwise.
 All school fees are covered and sponsored children are provided with uniforms, shoes, school bags, textbooks, materials and tutoring.

 We collaborate with the four schools located closest to the Lamp Health Center.
 We assist with teacher training opportunities, health education workshops, and other projects.